phorsfall/teaching-sinatra/readme.md

 On Windows, grab the latest version of the [RubyInstaller](http://rubyinstaller.org/download.html).

-If you have a Mac, you probably already have Ruby install.
+If you have a Mac, you probably already have Ruby installed.

 ### Installing Sinatra